Skip to main content

 Peptides are short chains of amino acids that act as signaling molecules in the body.
 They can influence a wide range of physiological functions, including hormone production, tissue repair, and metabolism.
 This is why they are of such great interest for both therapeutic and performance-enhancement purposes.

 However, their ability to manipulate the body’s natural processes also places them under intense scrutiny from anti-doping organizations.
 Many peptides are classified under section S2 of the WADA Prohibited List, which covers “Peptide Hormones, Growth Factors, Related Substances, and Mimetics.”
-This category is broad and includes a wide variety of substances, from and its releasing factors to insulin-mimetics and other experimental compounds.
+This category is broad and includes a wide variety of substances, from growth hormone and its releasing factors to insulin-mimetics and other experimental compounds.

 The regulatory landscape is further complicated by the fact that many peptides used in wellness and anti-aging clinics are not approved for human use by major regulatory bodies like the U.S. Food and Drug Administration (FDA).